 In the classic framework, we can choose to perform data reduction at the core of the network, in the server processors that will perform all the analytics.
 Or we can choose to perform data reduction at the edge where the data is being collected so the load on the servers and storage are reduced.

-It is likely that the ultimate solution will be a combination of both, depending on the workload and the processing required.
+The ultimate solution will likely be a combination of both, depending on the workload and the processing required.

 Begin With The End In Mind

 There has been much discussion about data science — how it’s the art of extrapolating useful information from data and turning it into knowledge that facilitates superior decision-making.